didinele/asc-project/README.md

 `-no-pie` was probably correct for the local debug builds too, but I didn't really care for it/it ran fine without.

-Final grade: ?/100.
+Final grade: 100/100.

-Note that despite the commit history, this repository only went public on 2025-01-06, AFTER the deadline (midnight of 2025-01-05).
+This repository was made public on 2025-02-17, before the start of my second semester.